Lambda123Design/Python_Skills/README.md

   (iii) Try, Except, Else, Finally Block

+**21. OOPS with Class and Objects**

+Object-Oriented Programming (OOP) is a programming paradigm that uses "objects" to design applications and computer programs.
+OOP allows for modeling real-world scenarios using classes and objects.
+This lesson covers the basics of creating classes and objects, including instance variables and methods.

+   **(i) Class and Objects:**

+   Class is a blue print for creating objects.
+Attributes,methods. class Car: pass; audi=Car(); **Car is a class and Audi is an Object of the class**

+   audi.windows=4; print(audi.windows) --> Windows is an attribute that is present inside the Object (This is not a proper way because if I create next for Tata.doors, I will get an error because I didn't create anything called as Windows for Tata)

+   **We will learn an efficient way on how we can initialize the attributes while we are creating the objects itself**

+   dir(tata) --> If we give this, we can learn all the directiories inside this, we can see door inside it as we created it.

+   **We will learn specifically about __init__ inside it. __init__ is known as Constructor**

+   ## Instance Variables and Methods
+   class Dog:
+    ## constructor
+    def __init__(self,name,age):
+        self.name=name
+        self.age=age

+**self is used Globally.
+We can use anything like Krish, Ashwath.
+But to use it inside the Method also we can use the Instance Variable**

+**We make sure that whenever we create an object we need to give 2 variables inside it.
+Self is responsible in accessing the instance variable inside the class itself whenever we create the object.
+Name is the Instance variable available inside the Dog Class.
+Two Parameters are name and age.
+If I print, it shows what instance variable is created at which Location.
+Whatever defined in the constructor only those can be mentioned**

+**Instance Variables - Theyare something that talks about Dog.
+Say name and age are something that talks about an Object (Attributes)**

+**Instance Methods - Methods are something say like a Dog can be Barking, It can be doing some kind of Functionalities, say it can be running at a specific speed**

+## Define a class with instance methods
+class Dog:
+    def __init__(self,name,age):
+        self.name=name
+        self.age=age
+    def bark(self):
+        print(f"{self.name} says woof")

+dog1=Dog("Buddy",3)
+dog1.bark()
+dog2=Dog("Lucy",4)
+dog2.bark()

+**Valid Examples:**

+## Define a class for bank account
+class BankAccount:
+    def __init__(self,owner,balance=0):
+        self.owner=owner
+        self.balance=balance
+    def deposit(self,amount):
+        self.balance+=amount
+        print(f"{amount} is deposited.
+New balance is {self.balance}") def withdraw(self,amount):
+        if amount>self.balance:
+            print("Insufficient funds!")
+        else:
+            self.balance-=amount
+            print(f"{amount} is withdrawn.
+New Balance is {self.balance}") def get_balance(self):
+        return self.balance

+   **(ii) Inheritance:**

 48. **Python for Data Analysis:**

    (i) NumPy - (np.array), arr.reshape(1,5) - 2D will be in [[]], np.arrange(0,10,2).reshape(5,1) , np.ones ((3,1)), np.eye(3),